Legislative Agenda Task Force

 Focus: This committee reviews issues and recommendations for the Chamber Legislative Agenda and positions.
 Establishing our legislative agenda is an annual process whereby we give Charlotte Chamber members and partner organizations the opportunity to present the legislative priorities of their organization in order to be considered for inclusion in the Charlotte Chamber’s final legislative agenda.
 The final document is voted on by our members and dictates the issues the Chamber will advocate for on behalf of the Charlotte business community.

 Membership: Members include business leaders with an interest in supporting advocacy efforts as well as lobbyists at member companies.
 As in all Public Policy Committees, membership is open to anybody who is an active Chamber member.

-- The Task Force voted and passed a recommended position on immigration reform on April 16.
+- The Task Force voted and passed a recommended position on immigration reform on April 16, 2013.
 The Workplace Issues Committee presented the position at the meeting.
 The Charlotte Chamber Executive Chamber approved the position.
-Click here to view the chamber’s position on immigration reform.
+Click here to view the items.

 Committee FAQs >>